-Cut the chuck roast into 4 to 6 chunks, separating at the seams to expose the fat deposits (if using a highly marbled chuck roast).
+- Cut the chuck roast into 4 to 6 chunks, separating at the seams to expose the fat deposits (if using a highly marbled chuck roast).
 Use a sharp knife to trim as much of the fat as possible from the chunks of roast.
 It's fine if some fat remains but trim as much as you can to ensure that your gravy will not be overly greasy.
-Place the trimmed chunks of roast on a large piece of foil for easy cleanup.
+Place the trimmed chunks of roast on a large piece of foil and blot dry with paper towels.

-Combine the spice rub ingredients in a small bowl.
+- Combine the seasoning mix ingredients in a small bowl.
 Sprinkle the rub over the pieces of beef and use your hands to press the seasoning into the meat.
 Wash those hands!

 - Press the SAUTÉ key on the instant pot and the ADJUST key to toggle to the MORE setting.
 Wait for the pot to say “HOT” before adding ingredients.

 - Add 2 tablespoons olive oil to the heated pot.
 Add half of the seasoned beef (or as much as will fit comfortably without being too crowded) and sauté for 2 to 3 minutes per side, or until nicely seared.
 Transfer seared beef to a plate and repeat with remaining 1 tablespoon oil and the rest of the beef.
 Transfer second batch of beef to the plate and set aside.